 - Change practitioners

+There are a few key roles in organizational change management that you must assign early in the project, whether this project is related to ERP software or process changes.
 Change management team members should clearly understand their role and how it fits into the overall function of the project team.
 This ensures accountability and ownership.

 3. Utilize Change Champions